bhuvnesh63/College_Project/README.md

 Time and money are one of the most important factors to any organization.
 Implementing such software in the college students can surely be a profitable deal as this application helps to carry out tasks with ease and thereby reduces time.

+To run the project follow these steps:-

+1. Install Python in the system.
+2. Dowload or setup Django environment into your system.
+3. Open the project is the code Editor.
+4. Now hit the main file of the project (manage.py) by this command.
+(python manage.py runserver).

+5. Some modules like (wikipedia or any).
+It cause some error.
+Simply dowload these modules by excute this command in the terminal(pip install wikipedia).